Home: Why study Bible passages?

 Acts 17: 11 “These were more noble than those in Thessalonica, in that they received the word with all readiness of mind, and searched the scriptures daily, whether those things were so.”

-You see, it is one thing to be informed of something remarkable ( in a sermon for example) and its quite another situation when you are first hand witness.
+You see, it is one thing to be informed of something remarkable and its quite another situation when God opens your eyes to see it yourself.

 You probably do have some good reasons.
 Do they fall into one or more of these challenges below?

 Are you trying to know and understand God's will for your life?
 Then just study the word of God because the Word of God is the Will of God.

 The bible offers detailed account of the lives of men of God that walked with God.
 Just studying their lives and applying their disciplines will help draw you closer to God.